markusfisch/GalEx/README.md

 Play it
 -------

-Be a good space man and [connect worlds](http://hhsw.de/sites/proto/ld30)!
+Race into the stars and [connect worlds](http://hhsw.de/sites/galex)!